danluo7/hingtgen_rnaseq/README.md

 Display a description of this object

 	bg
+output: ballgown instance with 190734 transcripts and 6 samples

 Load all attributes including gene name, put in a table by using a transcript expression function from the ballgown library (texpr), feed it the ballgown library, all of it.